acmoles/portfolio/portfolio/projects/toucan-research.md

 Then print it out and colour it in.
 Toucanoos are cute triangular characters which feature in the toucanBox activity magazine.

 - Engrossed children for up to 45 minutes{ .check }
-- Digital/physical crossover experience{ .check }
+- Digital / physical crossover experience{ .check }
 - Not linked to the box theme{ .cross }
 { .check-list }